Reading Time: 3 minutes

 Although duct cleaning is a relatively contentious topic, it makes sense that, over time, things get dirty.
 Just like dust accumulates on surfaces in your home, so too does it accumulate in your ductwork.

-How Does Art Plumbing, AC & Electric Clean Ducts Like Yours?
+How Does Art Plumbing, Air Conditioning & Electric Clean Ducts Like Yours?

-We here at Art Plumbing, AC & Electric go about cleaning your ducts the same way we do anything: thoroughly.
+We here at Art Plumbing, Air Conditioning & Electric go about cleaning your ducts the same way we do anything: thoroughly.
 Accessing and cleaning the dustiest parts of your ducts usually involves the following:

 - Before starting work cleaning your ducts, one of our HVAC technicians will cover up all of the supply registers in your home.
 Simply speaking, the supply registers are the grills through which conditioned air flows into a room.
 By covering the supply registers, we ensure that none of the dust cleaned out of your ducts finds its way into the rest of your home.